Service Desk Innovation Takes a Lesson from Consumers

 - When, and on which channel are support resources available?

 3, eStore: An eStore is a one-stop shop for end users to manage any internal service interactions.
 This is where the consumer approach really kicks in.
-Right now, employees are frustrated at having to navigate many different online sites and internal systems when requesting workplace and data center services from IT.
+Right now, employees are frustrated at having to navigate many different online sites and internal systems when requesting workplace and data centre services from IT.
 Associates can’t find what they need and are hampered in their ability to get work done.
-Consumerizing the service request experience—similar to Apple’s App Store or Google Play—enables users to download, use, rate, and share internal apps, just as they do as consumers.
+Consumerising the service request experience—similar to Apple’s App Store or Google Play—enables users to download, use, rate, and share internal apps, just as they do as consumers.

 4. Social collaboration: Social collaboration accelerates tools and application adoption, communication, productivity, and knowledge accuracy.
 It captures tribal knowledge that already exists within the service environment in a consumer-style format.
 An innovated social knowledge base includes social profiles, collaborative feedback, peer ratings and reviews, likes and follows, alerts, notifications, and sharing features.